valancej/aws-codepipeline-anchore-demo/README.md

-# Adding Container Security and Compliance Scanning to your AWS CodeBuild Pipeline
+# Adding Container Security and Compliance Scanning to your AWS CodeBuild pipeline.

 ## Introduction